iPad 6 Wi-Fi Left Speaker Replacement

 Step 55

-- Slide your fingernail into the groove on the speaker housing near the corner of the back case.
+- Slip a fingernail into the groove on the speaker housing near the rear case corner.

-- Gently pull the speaker downward, away from the corner of the case.
+- Gently pull the speaker downward and away from the corner of the case.

 Step 56